cybershoe/devday-mongo101-labs/docs/lab2/lab2-3.md

 ### Update documents
 Update documents have a different format than replacement documents.
 The update document contains one or more [update operators](https://www.mongodb.com/docs/manual/reference/operator/update/), that describe how to modify the document or documents matching the query filter.
 The update document is a dict, where the keys are the operators to apply, and the values are nested dicts that tell the update operator what field(s) to operate on.

-3. To correct the record for The Great Gatsby, modify the `update` dict to include a key for the `$set` operator.
-The value for this key is another dict containing keys and values for fields to be updated, and their updated values, respectively.
+3. To correct the record for The Great Gatsby, modify the `update` dict to include the `$inc` operator.
+The value for this key is another dict containing describing the field to be incremented, and the amount by which to increment that field.

   ```python
   update = {